DenisChukchin/Grandpa_Library/README.md

 The second script is downloading book covers and books from [category: Science fiction](https://tululu.org/l55/).
 Authors, titles, genres and reviews will be saved as a json file on your device.

-The third script running the website [Grandpa Library](https://denischukchin.github.io/Grandpa_Library/pages/index1.html) on localhost, simulating a library, based on the books that were downloaded before.
+The third script is needed to launch a website [Grandpa Library](https://denischukchin.github.io/Grandpa_Library/pages/index1.html) on localhost that simulates a library based on books that were downloaded earlier.
 ## Installation.
 Install Python3 latest version.
 Install PyCharm IDE, if you need it.
 > To isolate the project, I'd recommend to use a virtual environment model. [vertualenv/venv](https://docs.python.org/3/library/venv.html).